 In 2011, Wiseman posted a new article on the Jaytee controversy on his web site, in which he retreated from his claim to have refuted the "psychic pet phenomenon," and instead argued that the experimental results could be explained in terms of what he called an "anxiety" hypothesis.
 However, he could only do this by ignoring data that already refute this hypothesis.
+In a series of control tests when Pam was not coming home during the test period, there was no sign of "anxiety" with jaytee going to the window more and more as time went one (Figure 3).
 My response to his new article is here:

 A Response to Richard Wiseman's article 'How much is that doggie in the window?
 A brief evaluation of the Jaytee experiments